Stavros Kallergis: Early life

-Kallergis was born in a wealthy family in Crete, then part of the Ottoman Empire.
+Kallergis was born into a wealthy family in Crete, then part of the Ottoman Empire.
 His father Georgios participated in the failed Cretan revolt of 1866, and consequently the family moved to Athens.
 Their relation to Dimitrios Kallergis helped the father get a job in the court of George II.
 In 1883 Kallergis enrolled at the School of Architecture of the Polytechnic School of the University of Athens.
 He did not graduate.
 In 1884, he read an article by Ioannis Soutsos on socialism, which was the first step of his politicization.
 He was enlisted to the Army in 1886 due to the annexation of Eastern Rumelia by Bulgaria.

 Socialist activist and publisher

 On May 5, 1890, the day of the funeral of the Greek socialist Rokkos Choidas, Kallergis announced the founding of a new newspaper entitled Sosialistis (Σοσιαλιστής).
 Kallergis was the publisher, editor and director.
 The newspaper Sosialistis aimed at "the spread of socialist ideas in the Orient".
 The motto of Sosialistis was "political freedom, economic equality, freedom of religion".
 Kallergis conflicted with his father: Kallergis used the stipend his father sent him to fund the magazine, something his father opposed.
 On December 1, 1893, Kallergis interrupted a speech by Charilaos Trikoupis in the Greek parliament in order to read the resolution of May 1, signed by one thousand people.
 This led to several negative comments about Kallergis in the Greek press, especially the newspaper Asty, organ of the New Party.
 Under interrogation, he declared that "my fatherland is the whole Earth and my brothers all the suffering people".
 In the trial that followed, Kallergis was condemned to ten days in prison.